raubvogel/ChameleonNotes/README.md

 # ChameleonNotes

-unorganized docs and notes on using Chameleoncloud.org specifically and openstack in general
+Unorganized Jupyter notebooks on using Chameleoncloud.org specifically and openstack in general